MahdiBabaei96/PSECNN/README.md

 PSECNN is tested to work under Python 2 and Python 3.

-Newest version of SQLite is needed for dataset.
+Latest version of SQLite is needed for dataset.

 Recent versions of Tensorflow, sklearn, networkx, numpy, and scipy are required.
 All the required packages can be installed using the following command: